Coxbench Hall

 Coxbench Hall is a late 18th-century country house, now in use as a residential home for the elderly, situated at Holbrook, Amber Valley, Derbyshire.
 It is a Grade II listed building.

 The Manor of Coxbench was held anciently by the Franceys family until the daughter and heiress of the last male Franceys married William Brooks.
 Their grandson William Brooks Johnson (1763–1830) replaced the old manor house with the present house built by John Chambers of Horsley Woodhouse.

 The main block is built to a square plan, with a three-storey, three-bayed entrance front to the east, which carries a Tuscan porch with iron balustrading.
 A service wing to the north west incorporates a datestone inscribed WB1774.
 A stable block continues the range to the north.

 The property had numerous occupants during the 19th century, including Meynell and Alleyne.

 Since 1984 the house has been in use as a residential care home for the elderly, and has gained the status of being a Quality Premium Home.
 There are also award-winning Close Care Apartments in the beautiful grounds.

+History

+The book called Magna Britannia written in 1817 states that “a capital messuage, called Cocksbench, or Coxsbench, with a considerable estate adjoining, belonged for many generations to the ancient family of Franceys, whose residence it was.
+It is now the property of William Brooks Johnson, M.D., whose grandmother was the eldest daughter and coheir of Mr. Robert Franceys, the last heir male of the family.”